Drinking Water State Revolving Funding

 Interest Rates and Terms

-The current interest rates and terms are 2.25% for up to 10 years or 3.0% for 11-20 years.
+The board sets interest rates for the program and makes adjustments to the rates on an as-needed basis.
+By Administrative Rule, it is required that to amend the interest rates they must be included as part of the posted board meeting agenda.
 Borrowers meeting the criteria of a disadvantaged community may be eligible for reduced interest rates and a term up to 30 years.
-Municipalities, intermunicipal and interstate agencies may be eligibile for extended term financing of 3.25% for 21-30 years.
+Municipalities, intermunicipal and interstate agencies may be eligibile for extended term financing for 21-30 years.

 The board awards Drinking Water SRF loans by considering the following: